influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/about_the_project/custom_output.md

 `tickdoc` generates documentation from comments in the code.
 The `tickdoc` utility understands two special comments to help it generate clean documentation.

-1. `tick:ignore` -- can be added to any field, method, function or struct. `tickdoc` will skip it and not generate any documentation for it.
+1. `tick:ignore`: can be added to any field, method, function or struct. `tickdoc` will skip it and not generate any documentation for it.
 This is most useful to ignore fields that are set via property methods.
-2. `tick:property` -- only added to methods.
+2. `tick:property`: only added to methods.
 Informs `tickdoc` that the method is a `property method` not a `chaining method`.

 Place one of these comments on a line all by itself and `tickdoc` will find it and behave accordingly.
 Otherwise document your code normaly and `tickdoc` will do the rest.